August 8, 2019

 Roadways in Florida present a problem for pedestrians and drivers alike.
 With so many tourists and semi-trucks traversing the Sunshine State, there is a chance of an accident.

-At Tuttle Law, our professional staff wants to help you understand the impact an accident may have on your life.
+At Tuttle Larsen, P.A., our professional staff wants to help you understand the impact an accident may have on your life.
 Incidents of traumatic brain injury frequently occur as part of the myriad of injuries a driver may experience when struck by another vehicle.
 Recognizing the signs of a lurking brain problem may help save your life.

 Traumatic brain injury defined